stuart-jjj/homeassistant-voltx-modbus/docs/to_do.md

 **Exhaustive scan completed 2026-02-25:** individual-register sweep of input 1290–1310, 1380–1410, 1400–1559, 1560–1605, 1629–1659 — all returned zero/0xFFFF outside known blocks.

-**Why grid/load power is missing from the Modbus TCP map:** Grid import/export and per-circuit readings in the Solplanet app come from CT clamps reporting via the proprietary cloud protocol (`getdefine.cgi`).
+**Why grid/load power is missing from the Modbus map:** Grid import/export and per-circuit readings in the Solplanet app come from CT clamps reporting via the proprietary cloud protocol (`getdefine.cgi`).
 These are not surfaced as Modbus registers.

-**This item is closed.** No grid or load power sensor can be added via Modbus TCP.
+Seems like no grid or load power sensor can be added via Modbus TCP.

 ---